We expect Samsung’s first version of Android Pie to roll out in the near future.

-Most Galaxy users are focused on Android Oreo and rightfully so.
-The Android Oreo update is still pushing out and Samsung will likely push out a slew of new updates this fall.
+Some Galaxy users are still focused on Android Oreo and rightfully so.
+Samsung’s Android Oreo update is still pushing out and the company will likely push out several new updates this fall.

 But now that many Galaxy users have successfully upgraded to Android Oreo they’re wondering about the future and what’s coming next.

-Google’s Android Pie is a substantial update and it delivers an assortment of changes including new features, enhancements, tweaks, and fixes.
+Google’s Android Pie operating system is a substantial update and it delivers an assortment of changes including new features, enhancements, tweaks, and fixes.
 It’s an exciting upgrade for Google Pixel users and it should be an exciting upgrade for Samsung Galaxy users as well.

 In this early guide to the Samsung Galaxy Android Pie update we’ll take you through some things you should, and shouldn’t, expect from the update and the release.